oktadev/angular-jwt-authentication-example/README.md

 # Angular Authentication with JWT

 This example app shows how to build a JWT authentication with Node.js and Angular.
-It also shows how you can simplify basic CRUD app with Spring Boot 2.2, Spring Data, Angular 8, and Angular Material.
+It also shows how you can simplify JWT authentication by using Okta.

 Please read [Angular Authentication with JWT](https://developer.okta.com/blog/2019/05/16/angular-authentication-jwt) to see how this app was created.